 Neuromorphs are bizarre creatures that closely resemble the ambulatory fungi known as neurozoids (see Talislantan Flora).
-Posing as these benign organisms, neuromorphs attack prey by surprise, rending with fang and claw.
-They normally feed on mudwalkers and other small creatures, but have been known to attack Men.
+Posing as these benign organisms, neuromorphs

 Size: 1'-4' (this represents diameter when crouching, height when upright), 30-120 lbs.
-Attributes: INT -7, STR +1, DEX +2, SPD +4 appearance of a neurozoid
+Attributes: INT -7, STR +1, DEX +2, SPD +4 Level: 1-4

-Attacks/Damage: Bite: d4, Claws: d6 Special Abilities: Ability to adopt the outer

-Armor: Unarmored Hit Points: 4-16

-Habitat: The Mushroom Forest, Aberrant Forest,
+Attacks/Damage: Bite: d4, Claws: d6 Special Abilities: Ability to adopt the outer appearance of a neurozoid Armor: Unarmored Hit Points: 4-16 Habitat: The Mushroom Forest, Aberrant Forest, Sinking Land creatures as pets.
+They can be trained as lookouts, emitting a chattering noise at the first sign of intruders, and as sneak-thieves.
+Quaal normally subsist on nuts and berries but have a weakness for sweets.

-Sinking Land